 Datatypes

-Datatype defines the datatype for each element of a dataset or a named datatype for sharing between multiple datasets.
+A datatype defines the datatype for each element of a dataset or a committed datatype for sharing between multiple datasets.
 A datatype can describe an atomic type like a fixed- or floating-point type or more complex types like a C struct (compound datatype), array (array datatype) or C++ vector (variable-length datatype).
-A datatype is defined by its class and class-specific properties.Dataype class, e.g. Integer, Float, String, etc.
+A datatype is defined by its class and class-specific properties.

+Datatype characteristics to be compared include:

+Dataype class, e.g. Integer, Float, String, etc.

 Class-specific properties, e.g. size, signed or unsigned, byte order, etc.

-Dataspace
+Dataspaces

-Dataspace describes the number of dimensions (i.e. "rank") and size of each dimension that the data object has.Rank
+A dataspace describes the rank, that is, the number of dimensions, and the size of each dimension in the data object array.

+Dataspace characteristics to be compared include:

+Rank

 Current dimension sizes